xrdocs-staging/automation/_tutorials/using-crosswork-planning-pave-sr-migration.md

 As customers transition to Segment Routing, we advocate a shift from the full-mesh RSVP-TE tunnel mindset.
 This transition promises significant benefits in terms of operational simplification.
 By embracing the use of IGP shortest path to handle the bulk of best-effort traffic and with proper capacity planning and optimization, full-mesh RSVP-TE tunnels should not be necessary for most customer scenarios.
 This is particularly true for customer networks designed with high levels of redundancy and proper capacity planning.

 For traffic that requires special treatment, such as low-latency or avoidance of specific links, countries, or continents, we have the flexibility of using Segment Routing policies or FlexAlgo.
-These tools are designed for use cases that go beyond bandwidth considerations, providing a robust solution for handling exceptions.
+These Segment Routing policies uses efficient SR-native algorithms that leverage the ECMP-awareness of SR and minimize the size of the resulting SID-list.
+They are designed for use cases that go beyond bandwidth considerations, providing a robust solution for handling exceptions.

 We are mindful that there could be scenarios where capacity planning and optimization could not have anticipated (e.g., multiple links going down simultaneously, flash crowd, or unexpected failures occurring concurrently when nodes/links are taken out for maintenance).
 This is where tactical traffic engineering capabilities such as that provided by [Local Congestion Mitigation (LCM)](https://www.cisco.com/c/en/us/products/collateral/cloud-systems-management/crosswork-network-automation/local-congestion-mitigation-wp.html) will help.